(Amended 9/92; 10/94; 9/98; 9/99; 2/00; 7/07; 10/07; 7/1/08; 12/09; 2/10; 8/10; 12/13; 8/24/15; President 3/15/21)

 - Animals in buildings.
 Animals are not permitted in any University building or structure, and if found are subject to impoundment.
 Exceptions from this general prohibition include service animals, experimental subjects, approved animals in University student housing, or certified therapy animals at UI Health Care or in other events or programs as approved by the appropriate vice president.

 - Grilling.
 Individuals and unauthorized groups may not conduct grilling on campus except as specifically allowed.
 Individuals may grill for tailgating during football games in designated parking lots where tailgating is allowed to occur.
-Guidelines are outlined on the Public Safety fire safety web page or the Risk Management web page.
+Guidelines are outlined on the Campus Safety fire safety web page or the Risk Management web page.
 University departments, vendors, and recognized student organizations that adhere to the procedures are allowed to conduct outdoor grilling in approved locations.

 (See also IAC 12.6 and 12.7.)